Digital services for biodiversity protection

 The first service prototypes focus on key themes: exotic pest species, phytotechnology, bioactive molecules, Nature-Based Solutions, and data-driven monitoring of marine systems

-Monitoring of exotic pest species
+A-Sprint: monitoring exotic pest species

 Regeneration with phytotechnology